 Step 3: Bring Your Container Garden Design to Life

 When you choose plants at a garden center, they will likely be grouped according to whether they grow well in full sun or shade.
 Pay attention to the water, soil and light needs of the plant varieties you choose, grouping together plants with similar care needs.
-You'll struggle if you try to plant a sun-loving cactus (Cactaceae spp.) and a shade-seeking coleus plant (Coleus scutellarioides) in the same container.
+Your plants will struggle if you try to plant a sun-loving cactus (family Cactaceae) and a shade-seeking coleus plant (Coleus scutellarioides, USDA zones 10-11) in the same container.

 - Pour potting soil from the bag into the container and gently tamp it down.
 Add enough soil so that when you remove the transplants from their nursery pots and set them into the container, the tops of the root systems will be just below the top of the planter.